ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

   What was lost is now found
   Echoes of the past still surround
-  Sea lavendar's drying heads
+  Sea lavender's drying heads
   Rusted kettle on the ledge

-  Yellowing paint, grimy glass
+  Yellowing paint grimy glass
   Verdigris on the brass
   I would shake my cares away
-  And out of htis window simply gaze.
+  And out of this is window simply gaze.
 address: |-
   The Gardeners Office
   Pentewan